How to Assess your Manufacturing Risk – with FMEA

 This may include ordering individual parts online from companies like Amazon.

-While these parts may work just fine for a prototype, selecting these parts for manufacturing is a very different process.
+While these parts may work just fine for a prototype, selecting these parts for manufacturing could add significant risk.

 FMEA and regulatory expectations

-Medical devices and products that are used in explosive atmospheres are required to have an FMEA or some similar due diligence process.
+Medical devices and other risky, highly regulated products are required to have an FMEA or some similar due diligence process.

 When you develop a Process FMEA, it should be viewed as a starting point for your manufacturing process.
 It’s not something you do once and consider it done.